scottluskcis/dev-env-setup/README.md

 ## Overview

-Scripts for automating developer enviroment setup
+Scripts for automating developer enviroment setup.
+Refere to this [repository](https://github.com/scottluskcis/dev-env-setup) for support.

 ## Steps